-- Assessment data are obtained from contracted testing publishers for GLA, EOC, and MAP-A assessments. - Status calculations for the 2022 Annual Performance Report will include only assessment data from the 2021-22 school year. - All MPI values are truncated to the tenth.
+- Assessment data are obtained from contracted testing publishers for GLA, EOC, and MAP-A assessments. - Status calculations for the Annual Performance Report will include only assessment data from one school year. - All MPI values are truncated to the tenth.

 Academic Status Point Allocations